ceph/ceph/doc/rados/operations/cache-tiering.rst

-Setting up a cache pool follows the same procedure as the standard storage scenario, but with this difference: the drives for the cache tier are typically high performance drives that reside in their own servers and have their own ruleset.
-When setting up a ruleset, it should take account of the hosts that have the high performance drives while omitting the hosts that don't.
-See `Placing Different Pools on Different OSDs`_ for details.
+Setting up a cache pool follows the same procedure as the standard storage scenario, but with this difference: the drives for the cache tier are typically high performance drives that reside in their own servers and have their own CRUSH rule.
+When setting up such a rule, it should take account of the hosts that have the high performance drives while omitting the hosts that don't.
+See :ref:`CRUSH Device Class<crush-map-device-class>` for details.

 In subsequent examples, we will refer to the cache pool as ``hot-storage`` and